Commanvil/charon77.github.io/developer-tools/markdown.md

 Keeping that in mind, how would you write a title in order to distinguish it from other texts?

-Let that sink for a second.

-What about writing the title, and putting some sort of underline below it?
+We've seen from the example that this can be achieved by writing the title and putting underline below it.

-Write something like this.
+In Markdown, you can write headings like this.

 ```
 Title